6 Postage Pointers

 - The RSVP card should be tucked into the flap of the reply envelope (so the flap covers part of the text).

 - Place everything in the inner envelope so the text is facing outward—that way guests can read the invitation as they take it out.

 - Put the unsealed inner envelope inside the outer envelope with the guests' names facing outward.

 Note: Inner envelopes aren't required and are usually reserved for traditional invitations.

-Before you pop your invitations in the mail, ask the post office to weigh a complete invite so you know exactly how much postage each one requires.
-This step may sound tedious, but the alternative may mean invitations returned for insufficient postage, which could throw your entire wedding planning timeline for a loop.
-Enclosures will increase your postage, so keep that in mind when you're deciding on extras like maps or reception cards.
+Before you mail your wedding invitations, ask the post office to weigh a fully assembled envelope so you know exactly how many stamps you'll need.
+This step may sound tedious, but the alternative could mean invites returned for insufficient postage, which will throw your entire wedding planning timeline for a loop.
+Enclosures typically increase postage, so keep that in mind when you're deciding on inserts like maps or reception cards.

 Have Your Invitations Hand-Processed or Hand-Canceled